DS-100/textbook/notebooks/ch17/classification_precision_recall.md

 What if we used a classifier `ham_only` that simply labeled every email as ham?
 We can calculate its accuracy by knowing the number of ham emails in the dataset: $$ \text{Accuracy} = \frac{TP + TN}{TP + FP + TN + FN} = \frac{0 + 714}{0 + 0 + 714 + 36} = .95$$

-This model, which is essentially useless as a classifier, surprisingly achieves a better accuracy than our EDA-driven model.
+This model, which is essentially useless as a classifier since it assigns all data to the same class, surprisingly achieves a better accuracy than our EDA-driven model.
 Clearly accuracy alone can be a misleading indicator of model performance.
 This is especially characteristic of **class-imbalanced datasets**, in which a vast majority of labels belong in one class over the other.
 In this case, most of our emails are ham.
 The confusion matrix shows that `words_list_model` had many more false negatives than true positives, which implies that it didn't have enough features to reliably identify spam, but because the dataset is predominantly ham, it had a deceptively high accuracy.
 Another common example of class imbalance is disease detection when the frequency of the disease in a population is low.

 We now turn to precision and recall, two metrics that are better suited for evaluating class-imbalanced datasets.